Kumykia: Terek Kumykia

 The Terek-Sunzha interfluve was also the domain of the Kumyk "biys".
 Areas populated by Terek Kumyks (that is Kumyks living along the river Terek) are historically associated with Tyumen possession (also called Shamkhalian Tyumen), Bragun principality, Golden Horde's Madzhar city and with Kuban steppes.
-Now these territories are included into other parts of Russian Federation — Chechnya, North Ossetia, Ingushetia.
+Now these territories are included into other parts of Russian Federation – Chechnya, North Ossetia, Ingushetia.

 Early mentions of Kumykia

 One of the first mentions of Kumykia can be encountered in Arab sources.
 Arabic author Al-Masudi in the 10th century mentions the "Possession of Gumik".
 According to the famous British orientalist Henry Yule, Gumik corresponds to the area of settlement of the Kumyks south of the river Terek.

 According to Plano Carpini, "Komuk" and "Tark" peoples were conquered by the Mongols.
 During Tamerlane's conquests in the 14th century his court historians mentioned "all lands of the Kumuks".
-Researchers of the Timurid period list amongst the names of the areas populated by Kumyks at the time such regions as "Bugaz-Kum", "Kazi-Kumuk (Gazi-Kumukluk)", "Mamuktu", Kaitag.
+Researchers of the Timurid period list among the names of the areas populated by Kumyks at the time such regions as "Bugaz-Kum", "Kazi-Kumuk (Gazi-Kumukluk)", "Mamuktu", Kaitag.

-In the 15-17th centuries diplomatic correspondence and documents of the Russian state used to mention Kumykia as "Kumyk land" (Кумыцкая земля).
+In the 15–17th centuries diplomatic correspondence and documents of the Russian state used to mention Kumykia as "Kumyk land" (Кумыцкая земля).